 Police department statistics indicate nearly 520 people have been charged with DWI in 2010.
 Last year, it was 109.
 Total arrests for DWI and DUI last year were about 1,330, with about 300 individuals refusing to take any test at all.
 Prosecutors say this is evidence that people are trying to take a chance on a system that is clearly flawed.

 But justice isn’t one of those things that should be left to chance.
 Officials shouldn’t rush to put defective devices back into circulation, because the end result of that will inevitably be swift and successful challenges to their effectiveness.

-If you are facing DUI charges in D.C., contact the Law Office of Daniel A. Gross, PLLC for a free and confidential consultation to discuss your rights or fill out our online contact form.
+If you are facing DUI charges in D.C., contact the Scrofano Law, PC for a free and confidential consultation to discuss your rights or fill out our online contact form.
 Visa, Master Card and Discover cards accepted.
-Call 202-596-5716.
+Call 202-765-3175.